 During your MRI scan, you will lie comfortably on your back on a table that is moved inside a large magnet.
 A piece of equipment called a coil, which sends and receives the radio frequency waves, will be placed around the area being examined.
-During the scan you will hear various noises ranging from a buzzing to a loud knocking.
+During the scan, you will hear various noises ranging from buzzing to loud knocking.

 Depending on your symptoms or prior medical history, you may be given an injection of intravenous contrast for your scan.
 The technologist will explain this procedure to you.